Chinese Lunar New Year in London 2026 Free

 Trafalgar Square

-The fun in Trafalgar Square normally begins with a screen show and a thanksgiving ceremony, followed by firecrackers, speeches and the Lions' Eye-Dotting Ceremony.
+Last year, the fun in Trafalgar Square kicked off with speeches and the Lions' Eye-Dotting Ceremony.

-You can then usually experience traditional dragon and flying lion dances and fun-filled stage performances, including Chinese dance and music shows, martial arts displays, Chinese pop hits and an exciting lineup of artists from China.
+Visitors then got a chance to experience traditional dragon and flying lion dances and fun-filled stage performances, including Chinese dance and music shows, martial arts displays, Chinese pop hits and an exciting lineup of artists from China.

-You can also normally stop by the National Gallery, just off Trafalgar Square, throughout the day to enjoy family activities and see colourful costume displays.
+In 2025, the National Gallery, just off Trafalgar Square, also hosted family activities and colourful costume displays throughout the day.

-The finale usually gets underway with a variety of showstopper performances, including a techno lion dance and a spectacular pyrotechnic display, which lights up Trafalgar Square to mark the end of the festivities.
+The finale then got underway with a variety of showstopper performances, which included a techno lion dance and spectacular pyrotechnic display, lighting up Trafalgar Square to mark the end of the festivities.

 West End stages